 We consider highly liquid investments with maturities of three months or less at the date of purchase to be cash equivalents.
-Cash equivalents consist primarily of AAA-rated money market funds and time deposits in all periods presented.
-Investments consist of available-for-sale investment-grade debt securities that we carry at fair value.
+In all periods presented, cash equivalents consist primarily of money market funds and saving deposit accounts, and investments consist primarily of available-for-sale investment-grade debt securities.
 Except for direct obligations of the United States government, securities issued by agencies of the United States government, and money market funds, we diversify our investments by limiting our holdings with any individual issuer.